 - Prepare and serve communion as part of the weekend service program.

-- Collect, sort, and secure offering as part of the weekend service program.
+- Collect, sort, and secure offerings as part of the weekend service program.

 - Collect cards and other items from guests and manage traffic flow at the conclusion of weekend services.